GeNeHetX/MicrobioteRNApipe/NextflowPipeline/Execution.md

 - **threshold**: The number of reads assigned threshold that is used to filter genus/species taxa.
 - **project_dir**: the project directory where you have all the necessary files and databases to execute the pipeline
 - **output_dir**: the directory where you want to obtain your results

+##  3.1  Input files parameter

+The FASTQ input file parameter can be adjusted

 Here is an example of the parameters in the configuration file of the pipeline: